LaughingLeader-DOS2-Mods/OsirisExtenderTools/README.md

 	"Path/To/definitions": true
 },
 ```
-5. Replace "Path/To/definitions" with the path to your lua definitions folder from this repository. **Replace forward slashes `\` with backslashes `/`.**
+1. Replace "Path/To/definitions" with the path to your lua definitions folder from this repository, i.e. "C:/DivinityTools/OsirisExtenderTools/definitions".
+**Replace backslashes `\` with forward slashes `/`.**
 6. Reload VSCode if you already have your mod's lua file(s) open.

 ### Workspaces with Multiple Root Folders